-John Flynn joined the South Dakota State University football staff in February 2012 as the Jackrabbits' offensive line coach.
+John Flynn is in his fourth season as the Jackrabbits’ offensive line coach after joining the South Dakota State University football staff in February 2012.

-Flynn arrived at SDSU after five seasons at Oklahoma, where he served first as a graduate assistant and later as offensive quality control assistant.
+Flynn arrived at SDSU after five seasons at his alma mater, Oklahoma, where he served first as offensive quality control assistant and later as a graduate assistant.

 During his time as a member of Bob Stoops’ coaching staff, Flynn served in a variety of roles, including assistant offensive line coach for Sooner teams that played in five bowl games, highlighted by an appearance the 2009 BCS National Championship.
 Flynn also assisted in coaching the team’s running backs, tight ends and special teams units during his tenure at Oklahoma.

 Three of the offensive linemen he coached — Trent Williams, Phil Loadholt and Duke Robinson — earned All-America recognition and later were selected in the National Football League Draft.